 Hubby: “Hmmm, I don’t know if that would be a good idea.”

 Hubby: “If you actually had a clone, what makes you think it would listen to you?
-Assuming that your clone is just like you, I can see a battle brewing.
-What if your clone didn’t want to clean the toilet, and wanted to play cards on Tuesday instead?
-Who would get to go, you or your clone?”
+Assuming that your clone’s just like you, I can see a battle brewing.
+What if your clone didn’t want to clean the toilet and wanted to play cards on Tuesday instead?
+Who would get to go?
+You, or your clone?”

 Me: “Well, me of course.”

 Me: “I’ve got it!
-We could have you cloned too and your clone could deal with my clone while I’m out at cards.”
+We could have you cloned too and your clone could deal with my clone while I’m out playing cards.”

 Hubby: “Nah, it wouldn’t work.”

 Hubby: “Because my guy would be at work, since I would be at home relaxing.”

 He’s got a point.
 I may have to rethink this cloning thing.
 Mentally I’m preparing a pros and cons list and so far it’s looking dim for the clone.